 Description: Monitoring to understand changing conditions is a primary goal of the Estuary Program.
-The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to the impacts of climate change.
-Efforts will include monitoring of: bacteria indicators in watershed creeks to determine safe swimming and impacts to bay water quality; creek nutrients, toxicity, and pesticides in areas impacted by agriculture and other discharges; support for monitoring and restoration efforts in the watershed; and extended deployments for water quality in creeks.

-Leads, Partners, and Roles: In addition to the Estuary Program, lead partners in these efforts include Cuesta College, providing lab facilities and technical support for bacteria monitoring efforts; the Central Coast Water Quality Preservation, Inc. and the CCRWQB, providing technical input on site and analyte selection; and the CCRWQCB and CLC providing guidance on sensor selection and troubleshooting.
-For support by the California Conservation Corps program in partnership with AmeriCorps, corpsmembers serving with the program will provide on-the-ground support for fieldwork.
-Partners who utilize Estuary Program data and provide landowner access (where applicable) include California State Parks, San Luis Obispo (SLO) County Public Health Department, SLO County Parks and Recreation, Cal Poly, Cuesta College, California Department of Public Health, Central Coast Regional Water Quality Control Board (CCRWQCB), SWRCB, Camp KEEP, CDFW, CLC, and commercial oyster farmers.
+The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to the impacts of short and long-term changing environmental conditions.
+Efforts will include monitoring of: bacteria indicators in watershed creeks to determine safe swimming and impacts to bay water quality and shellfish growing waters; creek nutrients, toxicity, and pesticides in areas impacted by agriculture and other discharges; support for monitoring and restoration efforts in the watershed; and extended deployments for water quality in creeks.
+Leads, Partners, and Roles: In addition to the Estuary Program, lead partners in these efforts include Cuesta College, providing lab facilities and technical support for bacteria monitoring efforts; the Central Coast Water Quality Preservation, Inc. and the CCRWQB, providing technical input on site and analyte selection; and the CCRWQCB and Creek Lands Conservation (CLC), a local nonprofit, providing guidance on sensor selection and troubleshooting.
+For support by the California Conservation Corps (CCC) program in partnership with AmeriCorps, corpsmembers serving with the program will provide on-the-ground support for fieldwork.
+Partners who utilize Estuary Program data and provide landowner access (where applicable) include California State Parks, SLO County Public Health Department, SLO County Parks and Recreation, Cal Poly, Cuesta College, California Department of Public Health, CCRWQCB, SWRCB, Camp KEEP, CDFW, CLC, and commercial oyster farmers.